A Fun Day of Volunteering and Community…Join us!

 2) Adult volunteers (18+)

-3) Corporate and employee volunteer groups
+3) Corporate and employee volunteer groups give back to the community through service

 We need maximum of 150 volunteers on Parade Day.